Bladder Control Problems & Your Period

 Takeaway: If progesterone levels are going up during and after your cycle, and progesterone causes your bladder to contract more frequently, it may cause incontinence.
 Progesterone also causes your body to release fluid, leading to symptoms related to OAB.

 Estrogen levels can also change the positioning of your cervix, which directly affects the strength of your sphincter and urethra.
-This change can make it challenging to void your bladder and stop urine from leaking out.
+These change can make it challenging to void your bladder and stop urine from leaking out.

 Takeaway: The low estrogen levels during menstruation alter abdominal pressure, causing your urethra and pelvic floor muscles to weaken, leading to incontinence.